Crested Butte Elopement Photographer

 There’s so many fun opportunities in Crested Butte.
 I, personally, don’t photograph elopements that are less than 4 hours.
 I really believe elopements should be just as special as a big wedding, but instead of time spent on others, it’s spent on you.
 So do something fun!
 Once you’ve spent the day prepping and saying your vows, spend the rest of your time together doing something special to you- whether that’s floating in a canoe, going on a hike, biking on mount Crested Butte, having a picnic, hiring a private chef, or doing anything else you think might make your day extra special.

-Best time to elope in Crested Butte
+Best time of Year to elope in Crested Butte

 Summer: Late June-August